AnnuNITW/PUBG_Game_Prediction/README.md

 Finally , we get good performance of our model ,there is no overfittiing by using Root mean squared error and R2 we see.

+Guys if u like my working here , pls consider a Star .